-- iv.
+iii.
 Where flows are conveyed through a trash rack that has parallel bars with one-inch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
-7:8; or - v.
+7:8; or iv.
 Where the New Jersey Department of Environmental Protection determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
 7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property.

-4.38.8 Safety Standards for Stormwater Management Basins:
+Section 4.37.8.
+Safety Standards for Stormwater Management Basins: